Evaluation Committee/ Panel

 For normal operations (not first phase of an emergency response), the procurement method is chosen based on a defined framework with value thresholds.
 The framework includes, as a minimum, levels for Direct Purchase, Competitive Quotations and Tendering.
 The levels of the thresholds are based on the context, taking into account monetary values; frequency of transactions; lead time to process the procurement and organisation’s risk tolerance.
 The threshold set is continuously respected throughout the normal operations and reflects donor and INGO requirements.

-A purchase dossier might contain:
+A purchase dossier would contain:

 |Example PR||Example PO|